August 26th marks the 11th anniversary of the passing of my lovely dad.

 But I had no idea what more even looked like, let alone how to create it.

-My decision to upend my life was a huge leap of faith.
+My decision to up-end my life as I knew it, was a huge leap of faith.

-Somewhere, beneath the bottomless pit of fear and uncertainty that engulfed me, was an inner knowing.
+Yet somehow, somewhere, beneath the bottomless pit of fear and uncertainty, was an inner knowing.

 A still, sure voice that whispered to me, when my mind was quiet enough to hear it.